Consumedgrub2/NPI/README.md

 - Just get better GPUs?
   - High tier hardware and GPUs are expensive for most people

-- Have you heard of fine tuning an LLM innstead of this bolt-on system?
+- Have you heard of fine tuning an LLM instead of this bolt-on system?
   - Yes, but context of the game world cannot be passed into training data to tune the LLM in realtime while a game is running, another reason why tech isn't there yet